AmarnathGarimella/AmarnathGarimella/README.md

 - 👋 Hi, I’m @AmarnathGarimella
-- 👀 I’m interested in Networking
+- 👀 I’m interested in Networking and Cybersecurity
-- 🌱 I’m currently learning cisco networking
-- 💞️ I’m looking to collaborate on networking
 - 📫 How to reach me by mail amarnathgarimella59@gmail.com

 <!---